mattermost/docs/doc/installation/cloud/openshift.md

 1. Requirement of `anyuid` scc:

-   - Different components of GitLab, like Sidekiq, unicorn, etc., use UID 1000 to run services.
+   - Different components of GitLab, like Sidekiq, Unicorn, etc., use UID 1000 to run services.
    - PostgreSQL chart runs the service as the `root` user.
    - [Issue #752](https://gitlab.com/gitlab-org/charts/gitlab/issues/752) is open to investigate more on fixing this.